Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Mount Warren Park has 25 active public transport stops, all of which are bus stops.
 These stops are served by four different routes that together facilitate 374 weekly passenger trips.
-The accessibility of these services is rated as good, with residents typically located 212 meters from the nearest stop.
+The area's transport accessibility is rated as good, with residents typically located 212 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the primary mode of transport, used by 91% of residents.
+On average, there are 1.5 vehicles per dwelling.

 Frequently Asked Questions - Transport